Web Analytics Made Easy -

 Intuitions regarding global welfare are controversial:

-- The majority thinks that happy people can easily outweigh the suffering of a minority (Fig.3, left hand side).
+- The majority thinks that its happiness can easily outweigh the suffering of the minority (Fig.3, left hand side).
 Surveys like the OECD Better Life Index, Satisfaction with Life Index, Where-to-be-born Index, World Happiness Report report persistent happiness on earth.

 Who is closer to a realistic view?